lagivan/lagivan.github.io/app/about.md

 I have a broad range of interests but I'm mostly devoted to IT and software development.
 In spare time I'm busy writing a programming blog, studying MOOC, doing sports and travelling.

 I was born in Izhevsk, a small city in European Russia.
-In 2012 I moved to The Netherlands.
+In 2012 I moved to the Netherlands.
 Currently I work as a Technical Lead / Software Architect at [Semaku](http://semaku.com/).

 ## Contact